symbol/symbol-docs/source/api.rst

     0x804D0070; Failure_Mosaic_Non_Transferable; Validation failed because the mosaic is not transferable.
     0x804D0071; Failure_Mosaic_Max_Mosaics_Exceeded; Validation failed because the credit of the mosaic would exceed the maximum of different mosaics an account is allowed to own.
     0x804D0072; Failure_Mosaic_Required_Property_Flag_Unset; Validation failed because the mosaic has at least one required property flag unset.
-    0x80550001; Failure_Multisig_Modify_Account_In_Both_Sets; Validation failed because account is specified to be both added and removed.
+    0x80550001; Failure_Multisig_Account_In_Both_Sets; Validation failed because account is specified to be both added and removed.
-    0x80550002; Failure_Multisig_Modify_Multiple_Deletes; Validation failed because multiple removals are present.
+    0x80550002; Failure_Multisig_Multiple_Deletes; Validation failed because multiple removals are present.
-    0x80550003; Failure_Multisig_Modify_Redundant_Modifications; Validation failed because redundant modifications are present.
+    0x80550003; Failure_Multisig_Redundant_Modifications; Validation failed because redundant modifications are present.
-    0x80550004; Failure_Multisig_Modify_Unknown_Multisig_Account; Validation failed because account is not in multisig cache.
+    0x80550004; Failure_Multisig_Unknown_Multisig_Account; Validation failed because account is not in multisig cache.
-    0x80550005; Failure_Multisig_Modify_Not_A_Cosigner; Validation failed because account to be removed is not present.
+    0x80550005; Failure_Multisig_Not_A_Cosignatory; Validation failed because account to be removed is not present.
-    0x80550006; Failure_Multisig_Modify_Already_A_Cosigner; Validation failed because account to be added is already a cosignatory.
+    0x80550006; Failure_Multisig_Already_A_Cosignatory; Validation failed because account to be added is already a cosignatory.
-    0x80550007; Failure_Multisig_Modify_Min_Setting_Out_Of_Range; Validation failed because new minimum settings are out of range.
+    0x80550007; Failure_Multisig_Min_Setting_Out_Of_Range; Validation failed because new minimum settings are out of range.
-    0x80550008; Failure_Multisig_Modify_Min_Setting_Larger_Than_Num_Cosignatories; Validation failed because min settings are larger than number of cosignatories.
+    0x80550008; Failure_Multisig_Min_Setting_Larger_Than_Num_Cosignatories; Validation failed because min settings are larger than number of cosignatories.
-    0x80550009; Failure_Multisig_Modify_Unsupported_Modification_Type; Validation failed because the modification type is unsupported.
+    0x80550009; Failure_Multisig_Invalid_Modification_Action; Validation failed because the modification action is invalid.
-    0x8055000A; Failure_Multisig_Modify_Max_Cosigned_Accounts; Validation failed because the cosignatory already cosigns the maximum number of accounts.
+    0x8055000A; Failure_Multisig_Max_Cosigned_Accounts; Validation failed because the cosignatory already cosigns the maximum number of accounts.
-    0x8055000B; Failure_Multisig_Modify_Max_Cosigners; Validation failed because the multisig account already has the maximum number of cosignatories.
+    0x8055000B; Failure_Multisig_Max_Cosignatories; Validation failed because the multisig account already has the maximum number of cosignatories.
-    0x8055000C; Failure_Multisig_Modify_Loop; Validation failed because a multisig loop is created.
+    0x8055000C; Failure_Multisig_Loop; Validation failed because a multisig loop is created.
-    0x8055000D; Failure_Multisig_Modify_Max_Multisig_Depth; Validation failed because the max multisig depth is exceeded.
+    0x8055000D; Failure_Multisig_Max_Multisig_Depth; Validation failed because the max multisig depth is exceeded.
-    0x8055000E; Failure_Multisig_Operation_Not_Permitted_By_Account; Validation failed because an operation is not permitted by a multisig account.
+    0x8055000E; Failure_Multisig_Operation_Prohibited_By_Account; Validation failed because an operation is not permitted by a multisig account.
     0x804E0001; Failure_Namespace_Invalid_Duration; Validation failed because the duration has an invalid value.
     0x804E0002; Failure_Namespace_Invalid_Name; Validation failed because the name is invalid.
     0x804E0003; Failure_Namespace_Name_Id_Mismatch; Validation failed because the name and id don't match.
     0x804E0004; Failure_Namespace_Expired; Validation failed because the parent is expired.
     0x804E0005; Failure_Namespace_Owner_Conflict; Validation failed because the parent owner conflicts with the child owner.
     0x804E0006; Failure_Namespace_Id_Mismatch; Validation failed because the id is not the expected id generated from signer and nonce.
-    0x804E0064; Failure_Namespace_Invalid_Namespace_Type; Validation failed because the namespace type is invalid.
+    0x804E0064; Failure_Namespace_Invalid_Registration_Type; Validation failed because the namespace registration type is invalid.
     0x804E0065; Failure_Namespace_Root_Name_Reserved; Validation failed because the root namespace has a reserved name.
     0x804E0066; Failure_Namespace_Too_Deep; Validation failed because the resulting namespace would exceed the maximum allowed namespace depth.
     0x804E0067; Failure_Namespace_Parent_Unknown; Validation failed because the namespace parent is unknown.